10 Tips For Moving To London: Your Essential 2026 Guide

 • Housing: Rent depending on location and type of property

-• Utilities: Including electricity, gas, water, and waste collection
+• Utilities: Electricity, gas, water, and broadband

 2. Choose Your Neighbourhood Based on Lifestyle and Commute